scsskid/benedikt-gr-site/src/posts/2019-12-01-php-money-format-to-number_formatter.md

 {% intro "md" %}

-money_format() is deprecated starting with PHP 7.4.
+_money_format()_ is deprecated starting with PHP 7.4.
 Use NumberFormatter Class instead.

 {% endintro %}

-I recently switched to an new machine, so I setup my local environment again.
-Brew provided PHP@7.4, so I ran into a deprecation Error.
+I recently switched to an new machine 🔥, so I installed my local dev environment again.
+Brew provided 7.4, so I ran into a deprecation Error in an older poject.

 The solution is fairly simple: